moltenform/lnzscript/README.md

 * access the clipboard, resize windows, retrieve text from dialogs
 * and, it's all of this from JavaScript!

-*how is this different than AutoIt?*
+*more:*

-* scripts can import other scripts with include(), to modularize code
+* better than AutoIt, scripts can import other .js files with include()
-* uses JavaScript instead of Basic; no need to deal with "Goto/While/Wend" keywords
+* better than AutoIt, no need to type clumsy Basic like "While/Wend/Goto"
-* the code editor adds helpful features, like executing unsaved scripts
+* in the built-in code editor, hit F5 to quickly run a script before even saving it to disk

 Implemented with win32 api, AutoItX, QtScript, and Qt Toolkit.